websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/installing-apps-and-other-artifacts-to-containers.md

 # Installing Apps and Other Artifacts to Containers

 Applications and other artifacts (such as [DXP activation keys](../../setting-up-liferay-dxp/activating-liferay-dxp.md)) are installed to DXP Docker containers via the container's `/mnt/liferay/deploy` folder.
 The container entry point symbolically links the `/mnt/liferay/deploy` folder to the container's `[Liferay Home]/deploy` folder (i.e., `/opt/liferay/deploy`).
-Any artifacts that you provide to the `/mnt/liferay/deploy` folder are auto-deployed to DXP.
+Any artifacts that you provide to the `/mnt/liferay/deploy` folder are auto-deployed to Liferay.

 Here are two ways to install artifacts: